openssl/openssl/doc/designs/quic-design/glossary.md

 `QUIC_XSO` is to a `QUIC_STREAM`.

 **RCID:** Remote CID.
 Refers to a CID which has been provided to us by a peer and which we can place in the DCID field of an outgoing packet.
-See also LCID.
+See also LCID, Unnumbered CID and Numbered CID.

 **RCIDM:** Remote CID Manager.
 Tracks RCIDs which have been provided to us by a peer.
 See also LCIDM.